Borouge Data Protection Notice

 • Right to Data Portability: Right to request for the transfer of the personal data in machine readable formats to other data controllers;

-• Right to Object: Right to object to the collection, usage and disclosure of the personal data;
+• Right to Object: Right to object to the collection, usage, processing, transfer and/or disclosure of the personal data;

-• Right to Erasure: Right to request for erasure or deletion of all personal data held by us; and/or
+• Right to Erasure, Deletion and/or Anonymisation: Right to request for erasure, deletion and/or anonymisation of all personal data held by us; and/or

-• Right to Restrict of Processing: Right to request for suspension of use of your personal data.
+• Right to Restriction of or Block Processing: Right to request for suspension of or block the use of your personal data;

 12. Contact us

 We will need enough information from you in order to ascertain your identity as well as the nature of your request, so as to be able to deal with your request.
-All communications should include, at least, the following details:
+You may be required to provide, at least, the following details:

 • Your full name and contact information; and

-• Brief description of your query or feedback.
+• A brief description of your query or feedback.

 We treat such queries and feedback seriously and will deal with them confidentially and within a reasonable time